Service · M365 InstantOn

 • Daily automated baseline snapshots; approved rollback to last-known-good completed within 4 business hours, often inside one

-• A monthly uplift release that packages Microsoft’s safety updates into a controlled adoption path your team reviews and approves
+• A monthly uplift release that packages Microsoft’s safety updates and CIS-recommended adjustments into a controlled adoption path your team reviews and approves

 • Reviewed change management: every change to your baseline staged in a change ticket with a named approver and an approved change window

-• A monthly Tenant Audit Report excerpt, board-ready and free of jargon
+• A monthly Tenant Audit Report excerpt, executive-ready and free of jargon

-• A quarterly 60-minute Roadmap Review with your Executive Director or Chief Operating Officer
+• A quarterly 60-minute Roadmap Review with your leadership

 • Microsoft Roadmap Watch: a heads-up before Microsoft changes land

-• An annual baseline refresh suitable for cyber insurance and audit
+• An annual baseline refresh and evidence packet suitable for cyber insurance, audit, and grant compliance

 • The Portability Promise, in force every day of the engagement